zaidalderi/UKImmigrationChatbotProject/README.md

 - **webScrapingScript.py**: A script dedicated to scraping the UK Government website.
 It fetches immigration rules and structures them into a comprehensive JSON file for the chatbot to utilize.

+- **ImmigrationChatbotIntentClassification.ipynb**: A Jupyter Notebook that details the entire process of data cleaning, preprocessing of the `intentsFile.json`, and training a Bi-LSTM neural network for intent classification.

 ## Getting Started

 To begin using the UK Immigration Chatbot: